 FX-Number

-If your window or patio door was manufactured before 2002, the FX-Number might be located in a different spot, such as under the sill stop or printed on the glass label.
+If your window or patio door was manufactured before 2002, the FX-Number might be located elsewhere, such as under the sill stop or on the glass label.
 For help locating and reading your product label, review our Identify Your Andersen® Window or Patio Door Using a Product ID Label article.

-Example of a FX-Number on the Sill Stop
+Example of an FX-Number on the Sill Stop

 Example FX Order Number